vedika-k/banana-harvest-prediction/README.md

 The study compares several deep learning models such as GRU, RNN, Random Forest, XGBoost, Bidirectional LSTM, and Prophet, which show superior forecasting performance compared to traditional models like ARIMA and SARIMA.

 ## Models Utilized
-- 1.Gated Recurrent Unit (GRU)
+- Gated Recurrent Unit (GRU)
-- 2.Recurrent Neural Network (RNN)
+- Recurrent Neural Network (RNN)
-- 3.Random Forest
+- Random Forest
-- 4.XGBoost
+- XGBoost
-- 5.Bidirectional Long Short-Term Memory (LSTM)
+- Bidirectional Long Short-Term Memory (LSTM)
-- 6.Prophet
+- Prophet

 These models were used to predict banana production and optimize harvest management.
 The combination of models allowed for better forecasting, especially in handling complex time-series data with temporal dependencies.